Randy Shaw

 Randy Shaw is an attorney, author, and activist who lives in Berkeley, California.
 He is the executive director of the Tenderloin Housing Clinic, a nonprofit organization in San Francisco that he co-founded in 1980.
-He has also co-founded and is on the board of directors of Uptown Tenderloin, Inc., a nonprofit organization that spearheaded the creation of the national Uptown Tenderloin Historic District in 2009.
-Uptown Tenderloin, Inc. is also the driving force behind the Tenderloin Museum, which opened in the spring of 2015.
-Randy is also the editor of Beyond Chron, and has written six books on activism.
+He has also co-founded and is on the board of directors of Uptown Tenderloin, Inc., a nonprofit organization that spearheaded the creation of the national Uptown Tenderloin Historic District in 2009, and of the Tenderloin Museum, which opened in the spring of 2015.
+Shaw is also the editor of online news website Beyond Chron and an author focused on activism.

 Early activism

 Working on tenants-rights campaigns in Berkeley led to his helping open the Tenderloin Housing Clinic (THC) in 1980. where Randy quickly became active in tenant rights, particularly the Tenderloin's struggles against luxury hotel development and the conversion of single-room occupancy hotels (SROs) for tourist use.

 Tenderloin Housing Clinic

 Upon graduation from Hastings, Randy was awarded a $12,000 grant from the Berkeley Law Foundation, becoming THC's first full-time staff attorney and executive director.

 THC currently leases and manages 23 SROs (over 1,800 units) for homeless single adults, and owns and manages the Galvin Apartments at 785 Brannan Street.